ThePHPF/pie-design/pickle-investigation.md

 ## Todo

-* Pickle licence is New BSD - is this compatible with PHP Licence?
-Adopting Pickle (or even taking parts of it) would require licences to be compatible; also bear in mind if licences are NOT compatible, we can't adopt any amount of the code, presumably without agreement from all the contributors...
 * Set up a call with Pickle folks (Pierre Joye, maybe other key contribs?) and new pecl folks, if we'd like to move further with this?